National myth

 A national myth is an inspiring narrative or anecdote about a nation's past.
 Such myths often serve as important national symbols and affirm a set of national values.
-A national myth may sometimes take the form of a national epic or be incorporated into a civil religion.
-A group of related myths about a nation may be referred to as the national mythos, from μῦθος, the original Greek word for "myth".
+A myth is entirely ficticious but it is often mixture with aspects of historic reality to form a mythos, which itself has been described as "a pattern of beliefs expressing often symbolically the characteristic or prevalent attitudes in a group or culture".
+Myths, or mythoi, thereby operate in a specific social and historical setting that help structure national imagination and identity.
+A national myth may take the form of a national epic, or it may be incorporated into a civil religion.
+Mythos derives from μῦθος, Greek for "myth".

-A national myth is a legend or fictionalized narrative which has been elevated to a serious mythological, symbolic, and esteemed level so as to be true to the nation.
-It might simply over-dramatize true incidents, omit important historical details, or add details for which there is no evidence; or it might simply be a fictional story that no one takes to be true literally, but contains a symbolic meaning for the nation.
+A national myth is a narrative which has been elevated to a serious symbolic and esteemed level so as to be true to the nation.
 The national folklore of many nations includes a founding myth, which may involve a struggle against colonialism or a war of independence or unification.
 In many cases, the meaning of the national myth is disputed among different parts of the population.

-In some places, the national myth may be spiritual in tone and refer to stories of the nation's founding at the hands of a God, several gods, leaders favored by gods, or other supernatural beings.
-National myths serve many social and political purposes.
-National myths often exist only for the purpose of state-sponsored propaganda.
+In some places, the national myth may be spiritual and refer to stories of the nation's founding by a God, several gods, leaders favored by gods, or other supernatural beings.National myths often exist only for the purpose of state-sponsored propaganda.
 In totalitarian dictatorships, the leader might be given, for example, a mythical supernatural life history in order to make them seem god-like and supra-powerful (see also cult of personality).
-However, national myths exist in every society.
-In liberal regimes they can serve the purpose of inspiring civic virtue and self-sacrifice, or of consolidating the power of dominant groups and legitimizing their rule.
+In liberal regimes they can inspire civic virtue and self-sacrifice or consolidate the power of dominant groups and legitimate their rule.

-Background

-National myths have been created and propagated by national intellectuals, who have used them as instruments of political mobilization on demographic bases such as ethnicity.

-Social background
+National identity

 The concept of national identity is inescapably connected with myths.
-A complex of myths is at the core of every ethnic identity.
+A complex of myths is at the core of nationalistic ethnic identity.
 Some scholars believe that national identities, supported by invented histories, were constructed only after national movements and national ideologies emerged.

 All modern national identities were preceded by nationalist movements.
 Although the term "nation" was used in the Middle Ages, it had usually an ethnic meaning and seldom referred to a state.
 In the age of nationalism, it was linked to efforts aimed at creating nation-states.

-Psychological background
+National myths foster national identities.
+They are important tools of nation-building, which can be done by emphasizing differences between people of different nations.
+They can cause conflict as they exaggerate threats posed by other nations and minimize the costs of war.

-Besides their social background, nationalist myths have also a psychological explanation which is connected with the nationalist myth of a stable homeland community.
-The complexity of relations within the modern external world and the incoherence of one's inner psychological world can result in anxiety which is reduced by static self-labeling and self-construction and gaining an imaginary emotion of stability.
+The nationalist myth of a stable homeland community is explained psychoanalytically as the result of the complexity of relations within the modern external world and the incoherence of one's inner psychological world.
+Nationalist identity facilitates imagined stability.